egose/egose/packages/acl/README.md

 # @egose/acl

-`@egose/acl` exposes REST API endpoints corresponding to mongoose data models in Express routes.
-It builds the backend database security layer by decorating mongoose queries, which enables dynamic frontend mongoose-like query options.
+`@egose/acl` is a package that provides REST API endpoints for [`mongoose`](https://mongoosejs.com/) data models in [`Express`](https://expressjs.com/) routes.
+It helps to secure the backend database by decorating mongoose queries with access control lists (ACLs), which are used to restrict access to sensitive data.
+The package also supports dynamic frontend mongoose-like query options, which allows developers to easily manipulate and query data from the frontend using familiar syntax.
+By using `@egose/acl`, developers can streamline their development process and reduce the risk of security breaches caused by unauthorized database access.

 <a href="https://www.npmjs.com/package/@egose/acl" target="_blank"><img src="https://img.shields.io/npm/v/@egose/acl.svg" alt="NPM Version" /></a>
 <a href="https://www.npmjs.com/package/@egose/acl" target="_blank"><img src="https://img.shields.io/npm/l/@egose/acl.svg" alt="Package License" /></a>